sagemath/trac_to_gh/Issue 7237.md

 # Issue 7237: sagenb: when printing output shown twice

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7237

 Original creator: was